Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 5-5 against the spread and 7-3 overall over their last 10 contests.

-- In their past 10 games, the Nuggets have hit the over five times.

-- Denver has covered the spread in a higher percentage of its home games than away games.
-It has covered 25 times in 41 opportunities at home, and it has covered 20 times in 41 opportunities in away games.
+- Denver has covered the spread in a higher percentage of its home games than road games.
+It has covered 25 times in 41 opportunities at home, and it has covered 20 times in 41 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.